NXP/dpdk/README_nxp_dpaa2.txt

 ===============================================================================
-NXP DPDK README FOR LS-DPAA2 PLATFORM
+NXP DPDK README FOR LS-DPAA2 PLATFORM e.g LS208x, LS108x
 ===============================================================================

-NXP DPDK provides a set of data plane libraries and network interface controller driver for LS2 and QorIQ platforms.
+NXP DPDK provides a set of data plane libraries and network interface controller driver for Layerscape platforms
 This README provides information about building and executing DPDK based applications for LS-DPAA2 platform